 Time at Trial Harbour is best spent relaxing with walks along the beach, relaxing with a picnic or around a campfire and fishing.
 Those seeking adventure can try their hand at surfing, or diving for crayfish and abalone - be careful though, rips and reefs can make for dangerous conditions.

-A camera is a must as Trial regularly offers spectacular sunsets. s clicking, children playing and people enjoying themselves, all overlaid with the sounds of the bush and the sea.
+A camera is a must as Trial regularly offers spectacular sunsets, children playing and people enjoying themselves, all overlaid with the sounds of the bush and the sea.

 A visit to the Trial Harbour History Room is a must.